MajMcCloud/ServiceManager/README.md

 Developed with C# and make use of Telerik WinForms controls.

 The network communication is done via WCF.
+It allows you to use Net Pipes or TCP connections with a custom Port.

+Authentication is not integrated yet. => Todo List

 - [Main Window](#mainwindow)
 - [Network Settings](#network-settings)